 MED 7818 - Personalization in Education (3)

 Candidates will explore personalized education, blended learning, and competency education.
 Candidates will design and develop personalized learning units using competency-based approaches supported by blended and online learning modalities and environments.

+Prerequisite: MED 6102.

 MED 7819 - Design, Build, and Test (3)

 Candidates will explore processes in planning, designing, and testing objects.
 Using evidence-based practices such as project-based and problem-based learning, candidates will design, build, and test objects.
 Topics included group work, collaboration, and effective communication skills.

 Prerequisite: MED 6102 E-folio.

 MED 7996 - Practicum for Gifted and Talented Learners (3) Candidates will engage in direct teaching experiences with individuals with gifts and talents and work collaboratively with others to be able to analyze and reflect on effective teaching practices appropriate for learners with gifts and talents.
 The experience will enable the candidate to demonstrate his/her knowledge and skills related to applying all of the NAGC-CEC standards.
 The Practicum requires candidates to complete and document 200 hours of supervised fieldwork in an approved setting.
+Prerequisite: MED 6102, MSE 7400, MED 7802, MED 7804, and (MED 7807 or MED 7803).
+MED 8000 - Foundations of National Board Certification (3) This course is about the National Board for Professional Standards Certification.
+Teachers will explore and reflect on the Five Core Propositions as well as the professional, ethical, socio-political, and cultural standards that serve as the architecture for accomplished teaching.
+Collaboration with peers and NBC teachers is a central component of the course.
 Prerequisite: MED 6102.
+MED 8001 - Content Knowledge (3) This course supports the expectations as stated in the Five Core Propositions and National Board Professional Teaching Standards Component 1.
+Content Knowledge that candidates understand the importance of their subject matter, pedagogical practices, and the role of technology to develop learners' academic, social, and cultural development and knowledge of ethics.
+Candidates will demonstrate knowledge of and pedagogical practices for teaching their content area on the National Board Professional Teaching Standards examination.
+Prerequisite: MED 6102 and MED 8000.